Skip to main content

 Analyst Summary

-Both Locus Robotics and Wayve compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+Within AI Robotics, Locus Robotics and Wayve rank among the most closely watched rivals.
 Locus Robotics develops autonomous mobile robots (AMRs) and an AI-powered fleet management system for warehouse fulfillment operations.
 Wayve builds embodied AI systems for autonomous driving, developing a data-driven approach that trains neural networks end-to-end from raw sensor inputs to vehicle controls.

-Wayve carries a known valuation of $5B, while Locus Robotics's valuation has not been publicly disclosed.
-On the funding side, Wayve has raised $1.3B in total — $874M more than Locus Robotics's $426M.
+Only Wayve has a public valuation on record ($8.6B); Locus Robotics's has not been disclosed.
+On the funding front, Wayve has secured $2.8B, outpacing Locus Robotics's $438M by $2.4B.

 Metrics Comparison